Aryan10333/RuTAG-Project/README.md

 # RuTAG-Project
-Smart vending cart\n
-Autodesk inventor files
+Autodesk inventor files for our Smart Vending Cart Project